jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.03.14.md

 # VERPAT
-  - CalculatePolicyVmt done
+  - CalculatePolicyVmt module done
-  - Working on performance metrices as part of new VEReports package
+  - Working on final RPAT module - performance metrices - as part of new VEReports package

 # VERSPM
   -